Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 #4.
 Arigna Mining Experience

-The Arigna Mining Experience is a great day out with the kids and provides a unique insight into what coal mining life was like.
+The Arigna Mining Experience in Derreenavoggy, Carrick-On-Shannon, is a great day out with the kids and provides a unique insight into what coal mining life was like in the Arigna Valley, since its beginning in the 1700’s.
 All tours of the mine are guided by ex-miners, who give visitors an insight into a working way of life you could not even imagine.
+The recordings of a number of interviews with the miners and their families are also part of the exhibition, and you can hear their fascinating stories and experiences.

 #5.
 Loughnaneane Park

-Loughnaneane Park is a huge recreational area beside the ruins of Roscommon Castle which is a dramatic and imposing 13th Century Norman Castle.
-The Park includes a crannog known locally as the Hill o’ Bones, a wildflower meadow, bird walk, lake feature, mounds, children’s playground and car park.
+Loughnaneane Park in Cloonbrackna is a huge recreational area beside the ruins of Roscommon Castle, which is a dramatic and imposing 13th Century Norman Castle, providing some fascinating history when you visit.
+The Park includes a crannog, known locally as the Hill o’ Bones, a wildflower meadow, bird walk, lake feature and mounds, all of which provide a great place for the kids to explore.
+The park also has a children’s playground, outdoor gym equipment and a car park.
+Admission and parking is free.

 #6.
 Castlerea Railway Museum